 Giving notice to website visitors about how your agency collects and uses personal information is good practice.
 An effective approach to this task is to use a layered privacy notice, and we have recommended '10 Steps to develop a multilayered privacy notice' as a source of detailed information.

 Now, based upon continuing collaboration with a small group of NZ agencies who are piloting the layered notice approach, the Office of the Privacy Commissioner has published 'Questions & Answers About Layered Privacy Notices'.
 In the form of questions and answers, we state why a layered privacy notice can improve communication about how your agency handles personal information.
 It explains how layered notices structure information in a way that readers can recognise, gives reasons why the layered notice structure can meet the needs of agencies large and small, and introduces a simple process you can adopt to create your own.

-Collaboration with pilot agencies is not yet complete.
-Hence, the information shared in 'Questions and Answers' is a work in progress and may expand or change as we learn from experience.
+The information shared in 'Questions and Answers' is a work in progress and may expand or change as we learn from experience.